wzk1015/wzk-homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am an undergraduate student in Shenyuan Honors College of Beihang University, majoring in computer science.
 I am also studying for a double degree in economics at National School of Development of Peking University.
-Currently I am an intern in fundamental vision department of [SenseTime](https://www.sensetime.com/), and also an intern student of <a href="http://colalab.org/">CoLab</a> supervised Prof. <a href="http://colalab.org/people">Si Liu</a>.
+Currently I am an intern in fundamental vision department of [SenseTime](https://www.sensetime.com/), and also an intern student at <a href="http://colalab.org/">CoLab</a> supervised by Prof. <a href="http://colalab.org/people">Si Liu</a>.
 Before this, I was an intern at <a href="https://sail.sea.com/">Sea AI Lab</a>.
 I will pursue PhD degree in Shanghai Jiao Tong University, where I will be supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.